-The Schedule provides an interactive visual representation of what people are working on, when, and if they’re overbooked.
+The schedule provides an interactive visual representation of what people are working on, when, and if they’re overbooked.

 Project assignments are color-coded as follows:

-Orange: Vacation, sick leave, or other personal events (customizable in Account Settings)
+- Orange: vacation, sick leave, or other personal events (customizable in Account Settings)

-Use the Schedule to monitor availability or over-scheduling, and adjust individual allocations as needed.
+Use the schedule to monitor availability or over-scheduling, and adjust individual allocations as needed.
 Search for people, skills, or roles to determine when to start new projects.

-Light Gray Bars: show availability and the hours needed to bring the individual up to the right capacity (whatever 100% means for them).
+- Light gray bars: show availability and the hours needed to bring the individual up to the right capacity (whatever 100% means for them).

-Red Bars: show the % of hours overbooked for that person or Placeholder.
+- Red bars: show the % of hours overbooked for that person or Placeholder.

 People have zero available hours before their first day of work and after their last day of work.

-For example, if a person’s “last day of work” has passed (i.e. Dec 31, 2017), any projects they’re assigned to after that date won’t show up on their timesheet or in a time + fees report.
+For example, if a person’s “last day of work” has passed (i.e. Dec 31, 2020), any projects they’re assigned to after that date won’t show up on their timesheet or in a time & fees report.

-To regenerate existing assignments for the person on the Schedule, change their assignment allocation from h/d, %, or total hrs to another allocation format.
+To regenerate existing assignments for the person on the schedule, change their assignment allocation from h/d, %, or total hrs to another allocation format.
 Their suggested hours will now appear on their timesheet and in your time + fees report.

 To see a gantt-style view of all project timelines, go to project view, then use the dynamic zoom function (the horizontal slider bar on the upper left-hand side).
 In this view, projects are ordered sequentially by the start and end dates.
 Projects with end dates that have recently passed are at the bottom of the screen.